 Seasonal affective disorder (SAD) is a type of depression that’s related to changes in seasons.
 The symptoms may include feeling sad, down and listless.
 Many also report losing interest in activities they once enjoyed, feeling sluggish, sleeping too much, having carbohydrate cravings, difficulty concentrating and a feeling of hopelessness.

-When this is not possible, you can try the following:
+When this is not possible, you can try some of these tips to help manage symptoms:

 Talk therapy, particularly cognitive behaviour therapy (CBT), can effectively treat SAD.